-Management of the Public Building Commission of Chicago (the "Commission") provides the following narrative overview and analysis of the Commission's financial performance during the year ended December 31, 2002.
+Management of the Public Building Commission of Chicago (the "Commission") provides the following narrative overview and analysis of the Commission's financial performance during the years ended December 31, 2003 and 2002.
 Please read it in conjunction with the Commission's financial statements, which follow this section.